 How can you have a fair trial without a lawyer?

 There is no legally enforceable right to a fair trial, to due process in Australia, which means there is no right at all.

-> Our system of justice here remains flawed while there is not a right to counsel which means a fair trial enshrined in any Bill or Charter or Covenant or Declaration or Statement of Rights.
+Our system of justice here remains flawed while there is no right to counsel, a lawyer, enshrined in any Bill or Charter or Covenant or Declaration or Statement of Rights.

-> We are not protected from those in power.
+We are not protected from those in power.

 Every person accused of a crime should have their guilt or innocence determined by a fair and effective legal process.
 But the right to a fair trial is not just about protecting suspects and defendants.
 It also makes societies safer and stronger.
 Without fair trials, trust in justice and in government collapses.
 Jago Russell